cccbr/runningatower/content/docs/buildingateam/outing/index.md

 Consider delgating the organising of the ringing at each tower.
 A seperate person per tower will spread the workload.
 It can give people who might not often get the chance, an opportunity to run the ringing.

-**Remember** despite all efforts to ensure a smooth operation, should anything go wrong the responsibilty lies with the organiser.
+**REMEMBER** despite all efforts to ensure a smooth operation, anything that goes wrong is the responsibilty of the organiser.

 ## Image Credits